GabrielKaiserQFin/PerplexR/README.md

 PERPLEXITY_API_KEY=XX-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

-Ohterwise you can also do this on a session-by-session basis by
+Otherwise you can also do this on a session-by-session basis by
 performing the following step:

 ``` r